-- · Before loading or unloading cargo: - 1.
-Place the Direction Control switch in the center OFF position. - 2.
+- This vehicle is a tow tractor and its standard configuration is not designed or intended to carry cargo.
+DO NOT carry cargo on this vehicle unless it is equipped with Taylor-Dunn approved cargo storage areas. - · Before loading or unloading cargo: - Place the Direction Control switch in the center OFF position. - 2.
 Turn the start switch OFF - 3.
-Set the park brake. - Do not transport cargo that is wider than the vehicle. - · Do not load cargo in the operator compartment. - Use only Taylor-Dunn approved cargo accessories. - · Do not exceed the load capacity of the vehicle. - The standard designated cargo area is the rear deck.
-Only load cargo on the deck unless the vehicle has been equipped with Taylor-Dunn approved alternative cargo storage areas. - Cargo shall only be transported in the designated cargo area of the vehicle and evenly distributed with the center of gravity close to the center of the designated cargo area. - All cargo shall be secured to prevent falling from the vehicle or shifting position while the vehicle is in motion. - Our deck enclosures and covers such as cabs, fiberglass tops, surrey tops, cargo boxes, and similar structures are not designed to carry cargo or accessories unless equipped from the factory.
-Mounting additional weight on these structures may result in sudden failure of the cover and/or cover supports causing severe personal injury. - Cargo consisting of fluid in tanks shall have fluid baffles in the tank to help reduce sloshing and shifting load weight.
+Set the park brake. - · Do not transport cargo that is wider than the vehicle. - Do not load cargo in the passenger compartments. - Use only Taylor-Dunn approved cargo accessories. - Do not exceed the load capacity of the vehicle. - Cargo shall only be transported in the designated cargo area of the vehicle and evenly distributed with the center of gravity close to the center of the designated cargo area. - All cargo shall be secured to prevent falling from the vehicle, falling into a operator or passenger compartment, or shifting position while the vehicle is in motion. - Cargo consisting of fluid in tanks shall have fluid baffles in the tank to help reduce sloshing and shifting load weight.